EGI-Federation/aod-accounting/README.md

 # aod-accounting

-This repository contains the REST API for extracting accounting record about the EGI Applications on Demand (AoD) service from the EGI Accounting portal.
+This repository contains the REST API for extracting accounting record about the `EGI Applications on Demand (AoD)` service from the `EGI Accounting portal`.

 ## Requirements